tc39/proposal-record-tuple/README.md

 #### Immutable Data Structure

-A Data Structure that doesn't accept operations that change it internally, it has operations that return a new value that is the result of applying that operation on it.
+A data structure that doesn't accept operations that change it internally, but instead has operations that return a new value that is the result of applying that operation to it.

 In this proposal `Record` and `Tuple` are deeply immutable data structures.